 Not far from Birmingham lies the Botanical Gardens and Attenborough Arboretum at the University of Leicester.
 These gardens were founded in 1921 and feature plant and shrub specimens from all over the world.

-The site is comprised of undulated terrain, valleys and water sources which have since been used to design water features around.
+The site is comprised of undulated terrain, valleys and water sources.
+Which have since been used to design water features around.
 There are a total of 15 water pools at Bodenham including the ‘big pool’.

-Arley Arboretum and Gardens
+Arley Arboretum and Botanical Gardens near Birmingham

 Take a short drive from Birmingham and you will reach Arley Arboretum and Botanical Gardens.
-Voted as one of the best places in Britain to see autumn colors this spectacular area is great to visit at any time of the year.
+Voted as one of the best places in Britain to see autumn colors.
+This spectacular area is great to visit at any time of the year.

-Located on the banks of the River Severn near a historic market town these gardens cover an area containing over 300 species of trees.
+Located on the banks of the River Severn near a historic market town.
+These gardens cover an area containing over 300 species of trees.
 It is one of the oldest arboretums in the country.

 Kiftsgate Court Gardens